tlswg/tls13-spec/draft-ietf-tls-tls13.md

 early_data_type
 : The type of 0-RTT handshake that this configuration is to be used for (see {{early-data-indication}}).
-If "client_authentication" or "client_authentication_and_data", then the client should select the certificate for future handshakes based on the CertificateRequest parameters supplied in this handshake.
+If "client_authentication" or "client_authentication_and_data", then the client MUST select the certificate for future handshakes based on the CertificateRequest parameters supplied in this handshake.
 The server MUST NOT send either of these two options unless it also requested a certificate